Web Filter Guidelines

-It is acknowledged that there can be valid academic reasons to access information that would normally not be allowed under the web filter.
+It is acknowledged that there can be valid academic reasons to access information that would normally be blocked by the web filter.

-In this situation staff must gain written approval from their Dean Of School / Director for these specific activities.
+In this situation staff or students must gain written approval from their Dean or Service Director for these specific activities.

 Information that is illegal to possess is never allowed.